vicw0ng-hk/vicw0ng-hk/README.md

 ### Hi there! :wave: About me

+I am a graduate engineer trainee @ [Mox Bank](https://mox.com/ "Mox by Standard Chartered").

-I am studying for a :mortar_board: [BEng(CompSc)](https://www.cs.hku.hk/programmes/beng-compsc/programme-structure "Bachelor of Engineering in Computer Science") degree @ :school: [HKU](https://hku.hk "the University of Hong Kong").
+I obtained a :mortar_board: [BEng(CompSc)](https://www.cs.hku.hk/programmes/beng-compsc/programme-structure "Bachelor of Engineering in Computer Science") degree with [1st class honours](https://aas.hku.hk/exa-and-ass/) @ :school: [HKU](https://hku.hk "The University of Hong Kong").

 In 2022-23, I have been a student RA for [Dr. John Yuen](https://thyuen.github.io/) @ [HKUCS](https://www.cs.hku.hk/ "Dept. of Comp.
 Sci., HKU") on a number of :closed_lock_with_key: security and cryptography projects.